 Where to stay in Bentota

-We had a look at the luxurious 5 star hotel Vivanta by Taj Bentota, which was not to bad, but we all expected a bit more luxury for 5 stars, compared with the other accommodations we had inspected.
+We had a look at the luxurious 5 star hotel Vivanta by Taj Bentota, which was not to bad, but we all expected a bit more luxury for 5 stars, compared with the other hotels we had inspected.
 The rooms weren’t that special but we got told that they planned a complete renovation to get everything back to 5 star value, which they finished in the meantime, and it looks gorgeous!
 They have done a massive make over and even changed their name.
-When we were in Sri Lanka it was still Taj Exotica and now it is Vivanta by Taj.
+When we were in Sri Lanka it was still called the Taj Exotica and now it is the Vivanta by Taj hotel.

 Looking for the largest beach in Sri Lanka?
 Visit Koggala